 The City of Seattle established SHA under State of Washington enabling legislation in 1939.
-SHA provides affordable housing or rental assistance to nearly 37,500 low-income people, representing nearly 20,500 households, through units SHA owns and operates or for which SHA serves as the general partner of a limited partnership and as managing agent, and through rental assistance in the form of tenant-based, project-based and provider-based vouchers.
+SHA provides affordable housing or rental assistance to over 38,000 low-income people, representing nearly 19,000 households, through units SHA owns and operates or for which SHA serves as the general partner of a limited partnership and as managing agent, and through rental assistance in the form of tenant-based, project-based and provider-based vouchers.
 SHA is also an active developer of low-income housing.
 SHA redevelops and rehabilitates communities and preserves existing assets.